canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev-crash.rst

     This command is designed to crash or hang the application.

-    Using this command a developer can inspect the built-in development and debugging features available in PlainBox.
+    Using this command a developer can inspect the built-in development and debugging features available in Plainbox.
 Specifically, there are several options available to the top-level plainbox command (they *have to* be used before the ``dev crash`` syntax) that allow to enable one of the following
     actions: